sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

      + Steve Awodey.
 Structuralism, Invariance, and Univalence.
 Philosophia mathematica 22(1):1–11, 2014.
      + Steve Awodey.
 Category Theory.
 OUP.
      + Emily Riehl.
 [Category Theory in Context](https://math.jhu.edu/~eriehl/context/)
+     + I. Moerdijk and J. van Oosten.
+[Topos Theory](https://webspace.science.uu.nl/~ooste110/syllabi/toposmoeder.pdf)
      + Brendan Fong and David I. Spivak.
 Seven Sketches in Compositionality: An Invitation to Applied Category Theory
      + Jeremy Avigad.
 Number theory and elementary arithmetic.
 Philosophia mathematica, 3(11):257--284, 2003.

+   * Formalism
+     + Syntax vs semantics: the distinction between the two did not always exist, and it is one of the most fruitful inventions in the history of mathematics.
+     + Synthetics vs analtics mathematics: what are the differences and similarities?
+     + Gerhard Heinzmann and Hannes Leitgeb.
+Formalism, Formalization, Intuition and Understanding in Mathematics: From Informal Practice to Formal Systems and Back Again.
+Université de Lorraine/CNRS, Nancy 2018.

    * Intuitionistic and constructive mathematics and type theory